madsmtm/objc2/objc2_encode/README.md

 Objective-C encoding, respectively `Encode` for structs and `RefEncode` for references (and `EncodeArguments` for function arguments).

-These types are exported under the `objc` crate as well, so usually you would just use that crate.
+These types are exported under the `objc2` crate as well, so usually you would just use that.

 # Examples